In Search Of Happiness: Happiness Quotes By Famous People

 - Happiness and contentment.

-On the one hand, is knowing the birthplace of happiness – the mind – on the other hand, is knowing how to train the mind to be happy regularly.
+On the one hand, knowing the birthplace of happiness is vital – the mind – we should train the mind to be happy regularly.
 As any adult would’ve noticed by now, that isn’t always a straightforward process, as life can be testy at times, and pain is simply unavoidable.

-- “Even a happy life cannot be without a measure of darkness, and the word happywould lose its meaning if it were not balanced by sadness.
+2. “Even a happy life cannot be without a measure of darkness, and the word happy would lose its meaning if it were not balanced by sadness.
 It is far better to take things as they come along with patience and equanimity.” – Carl Jung

 The deeper that sorrow carves into your being, the more joy you can contain.
 Is not the cup that holds your wine the very cup that was burned in the potter’s oven?
 And is not the lute that soothes your spirit, the very wood that was hollowed with knives?